codepks/codepks/README.md

 - 👋 Hi, I’m @codepks
-- 👀 I’m interested in ...Hardware and SOftware Integration
+- 👀 I’m interested in ...Hardware and Software Integration
 - 🌱 I’m currently learning ...
 3D Printing Software Development
 - 💞️ I’m looking to collaborate on ...
 Robotics Firmware
 - 📫 How to reach me ... on LinkedIn